 Vermont artists and artisans have a long history of looking to the natural world for raw materials and inspiration to create objects of lasting beauty.
 Now Johnson State College offers a new degree track for artists interested in taking their interest in fine woodworking and furniture design to the next level.

-Starting in fall 2017, Johnson State College students can earn an associate’s or bachelor of fine arts degree in Fine Woodworking and Furniture Making as part of a new partnership between the college and the Vermont Woodworking School.
+Johnson State College students can earn an associate’s or bachelor of fine arts degree in Fine Woodworking and Furniture Making as part of a new partnership between the college and the Vermont Woodworking School.
 One of the few programs of its kind in the country, this innovative collaboration allows students to work with and learn from expert craftspeople at VWS while pursuing an undergraduate degree from Vermont’s Premier Public Liberal Arts College.

 Students in the Fine Woodworking and Furniture Design program take required academic classes on the Johnson State College campus, and travel to the Vermont Woodworking School for woodworking-specific courses.
 Located in Fairfax, Vermont, about 20 minutes from Johnson State College, the Vermont Woodworking School is housed in a beautiful red barn in the scenic Vermont countryside and is a fully equipped, state-of-the-art woodworking facility.